cbowland/instructlab_knowledge/Profile.md

 Greater St. Louis Area

-On staff consultant responsible for both internal application development and on-site client projects.
+Christopher Bowland was On staff consultant responsible for both internal application development and on-site client projects.

-Developed JSR 168 compliant Java Portlet application using WASD for deployment on
+Christopher Bowland Developed JSR 168 compliant Java Portlet application using WASD for deployment on

 IBM WebSphere for area hospital to enable physicians to write prescriptions and order